vlazed/face-tracker/README.md

 ### Requirements

-- Python 3.10 or greater
+- Python 3.9 – 3.12
+  - MediaPipe only runs in these [Python versions](https://ai.google.dev/edge/mediapipe/solutions/setup_python)
 - [GWSockets by FredyH](https://github.com/FredyH/GWSockets): the client version (rename the dll from gmsv to gmcl)
   -  This addon requires Visual C++ Redistributable 2017.
 See the above repository, which provides a link to the resource